Jean's Bible Study Topics of the New Testament

 Mat 1,1-25

-· (37e) Judgment of God Ø Jesus’ humanity Ø He was part of the lineage of David -- This may seem like a boring part of Scripture, but it is necessary to enumerate the people who were part of the lineage of Jesus Christ for two very important reasons: first, the list of names becomes a chronological human chain from which we can easily tell time.
+(37e) Judgment >> Jesus’ humanity >> He was part of the lineage of David -- This may seem like a boring part of Scripture, but it is necessary to enumerate the people who were part of the lineage of Jesus Christ for two very important reasons: first, the list of names becomes a chronological human chain from which we can easily tell time.
 Matthew did a bit of research and gave us a brief historical summary that we can use to go back as far as Abraham.
-This helps us to better understand certain aspects of the Bible, such as the times and the epochs of prophesy.
-For example, we see 2000 years between Adam and Abraham, and 2000 years between Abraham and Christ.
-Therefore, we see the pattern that every 2000 years is the end of one thing and the beginning of another.
-Many people predict the second coming of Christ partially based of this portion of Scripture.
-Secondly, and more crucially, it becomes a record of the physical origins of Jesus Christ, the man in whom we have set our hope.
-The fact that the Holy Spirit conceived him implies that He did not come solely from His ancestors as did all the false prophets who came after Him claiming His status.
-We ironically have a better record of His genealogy than His rivals who never claimed the Immaculate Conception.
-It is significant that we have information proving He did not pop into existence from nowhere.
-On the contrary, we not only have a list of names of His forefathers, but also some of their achievements recorded in the Old Testament, most of them listed as kings of Israel in ancient times.
-God wants us to know here that Jesus was a well thought out plan who has roots traceable to the very beginning of time.
+This helps us better understand certain aspects of the Bible, such as the times and epochs of prophesy.
+For example, we see 2000 years between Adam and Abraham, and 2000 years between Abraham and Christ, indicating a pattern of 2000 years dividing the end of one era and the beginning of another.
+Many people predict the second coming of Christ partially based on this passage.
+Secondly, and more significantly, it becomes a record of the physical origins of Jesus Christ, the man in whom we have set our hope.
+The fact that the Holy Spirit conceived him means He did not come solely from His ancestors.
+It is important we have information proving He did not just pop into existence from nowhere.
+On the contrary, we have a list of names of His forefathers and some of their achievements recorded in the Old Testament, most of them listed as kings of Israel in ancient times.
+God wants us to know that Jesus was a well thought out plan whose roots can be traced to the very beginning of time.

 Mat 1,18-25

-· (98i) Thy kingdom come Ø Endurance Ø (Faith à Suffering [Integrity] à Glory [Reward]) -- Joseph had a legal right to dismiss Mary, because she was pregnant with someone else’s child.
-However, after the vision he received from the Lord, he believed that God spoke to him and his faith changed everything about the situation.
+(98i) Thy kingdom come >> Endurance (Thorn in the flesh) >> (Faith Suffering [Integrity] Glory [Reward]) -- Joseph had a legal right to dismiss Mary, because she was pregnant with someone else’s child.
+However, after the dream from the Lord, he believed that God spoke to him and his faith changed everything about the situation.
 It was his integrity that led him to believe God's message, and kept him on course until the baby was born, which led him to receive the reward of his faith, which was the privilege of raising the Son of God.
+See also: Joseph accepted Mary; Mat 1-20,21; 117ai

 Mat 1-20,21